Understanding Pyramid Schemes, Ponzi Schemes and Network Marketing

 So, where to stand on the issues of “personal use”?
 In my understanding, participants’ purchases for themselves in reasonable amounts are just as legitimate as the purchases made for the purpose of retailing.
 And to me, there is nothing wrong with the upline or the member himself / herself earning commissions on them.

-Hakki Ozmorali is the Principal of WDS Consultancy, a management consulting firm in Canada specialized in providing services to direct selling firms.
-WDS Consultancy is a proud Supplier Member of the Canada DSA.
-It is also the publisher of The World of Direct Selling, global industry’s leading weekly online publication since 2010.
+Hakki Ozmorali is the Principal of WDS Consultancy, a management consulting and online publishing firm in Canada, specialized in providing services to direct selling firms.
+WDS Consultancy is a Supplier Member of the Canada DSA.
+It is the publisher of The World of Direct Selling, global industry’s leading weekly online publication since 2010.
 Hakki is an experienced professional with a strong background in direct sales.
 His work experiences in direct selling include Country and Regional Manager roles at various multinationals.
 You can contact Hakki here.